ramrom/rams_dot_files/cheatsheets/google_cheatsheet.md

 - how google knows device is the same/familiar
     - https://security.stackexchange.com/questions/103976/how-exactly-does-google-account-decide-my-device-or-location-is-familiar

+## GOOGLE PHOTOS
+- delete from google photos app and it will delete locally (sync)
+    - *BUT* delete locally and it will NOT delete from google photos

 ## DRIVE:
 - see drive usage at https://drive.google.com/drive/u/0/quota
 -  gmail/drive/photos breakdown of usage: https://one.google.com/storage